ssvedant/ssvedant.github.io/index.md

 _RSTM Nagpur University DTE Mumbai_

 ## Achievements
-     - Member of the team which developed the automation of design of Boeing Plane
+     - Member of the team which developed the software for automation of design process of Boeing Plane in Infosys.
-     - Member of the team to implement Ultra High Bandwidth Network Project Under Prof.R.Balasubramanian
+     - Member of the team to implement Ultra High Bandwidth Network Project Under Prof.R.Balasubramanian in IIT Roorkee
-     - Recommended in Indian Navy as Permanent Commissioned Officer
+     - Recommended in Indian Navy as Permanent Commissioned Officer.

 ## Research_Interests
    - Computer Vision